-The CAD platform should be customized with a series of files that contain information about the process by which we will fabricate the chip.
+The CAD platform should be customized with a series of files that contain information about the fabrication process.
 This collection of files forms the so-called Process Design Kit (PDK).
 A PDK includes files that are required at different stages of the project.
 The main PDK elements are collected inside the violet box in Fig.4.
 Most of the data included in the PDK are detailed in human readable form in the DRM (Design Rule Manual).

-Finally, the orange boxes collect the main files that are generated exchanged between the tools.
+Finally, the orange boxes collect the main files that are generated and exchanged between the tools.